hepplerj/Dissertation/chapters/manuscript-ch3.md

-irregularities in the rezoning process and a conflict of interest with two City Council members in the development of Coyote Hill.^["Questions and Answers about Stanford Land Use," *Campus Report Supplement*, January 1971, Folder 16, Box 1, Page Mill Road Coordinating Committee Records, Stanford University Archives, 11;
+irregularities in the rezoning process and a conflict of interest with two City Council members in the development of Coyote Hill.^["Questions and Answers about Stanford Land Use," *Campus Report Supplement*, January 1971, Folder 16, Box 1, Page Mill Road Coordinating Committee Records, Stanford University Archives, 11; @walker2007countrycity, 101.]
-@walker2007countrycity, 101.]
 On-campus organizers also expressed their disapproval of Stanford's land development plans.
-Among these groups was GRASS ROOTS, a coalition that issued sharp criticisms toward Stanford and specifically targeted their criticisms at the Dillingham plans.
+Among these groups was GRASS ROOTS, a coalition that issued sharp criticisms toward Stanford and specifically targeted the Dillingham plans.^[GRASS ROOTS, for example, charged that Stanford pursued “destructive trends in land use” and led to “smog, overcrowding, the destruction of the foothills, and a housing shortage.”
+The privileging of offices and factories over housing was “escalating the environmental crisis.”
+See GRASS ROOTS flyer, Folder 16, Box 1, Page Mill Road Coordinating Committee Records, M0970, Stanford University Archives.
+See also “House People, Not Profits: A Grass Roots Commentary on the planned Dillingham ‘Palo Alto Square’,” Grass Roots, Folder 16, Box 1, Page Mill Road Coordinating Committee Records, M0970, Stanford University Archives.]
 Although Stanford won the lawsuit against the Committee for Green Foothills, the activists did succeed in placing restrictions on further expansion beyond Junipero Serra Way into the foothills.
 Despite the Coyote Hill and Sand Hill developments moving forward, the criticisms of Stanford were effective enough that by 1970 Stanford's own reports on land use began addressing the potential environmental impact explicitly than the University had been previously.^["Questions and Answers About Stanford Land Use," Campus Report Supplement, January 1971, Folder 16, Box 1, Page Mill Road Coordinating Committee Records, M0970, Stanford University Archives, 2.]

 ![GRASS ROOTS political cartoon, n.d., Folder 16, Box 1, Page Mill Coordinating Committee Records, Stanford University Archives.](figures/grassroots.png)